rahuldhodapkar/PredictSARSVariants/README.md

 data that was generated after that date.
 Evaluations will be conducted using SARS-CoV2 sequences generated on or after May 2021.

+### MutaBind2
+To evaluate the effect of single-nucleotide amino acid substitution on viral fitness, and to stratify variants of interest for further study, the MutaBind2 tool was employed (https://lilab.jysw.suda.edu.cn/research/mutabind2/)

+Note the following relevant PDB codes:

+    7DF4 (Spike-ACE2 complex Cryo-EM solved structure)

+Binding of RBD to therapeutic antibodies:

+     8D8Q (Tixagevimab + cilgavimab (Evushield) used for COVID PrEP)

 ## Orchestration
 Code to run these experiments is organized using a simple `Makefile`.
 All software is designed to be run within a `conda` environment, requirements